 Hop.
 (With a tremendous slap on Agnus's back) [The light darts.
 FANNY I can't understand your conduct, Addington?
 I'm at a loss!
-THE DEVIL Why ---[Agnus punches him in the ribs.
+THE DEVIL.
+Why - [Agnus punches him in the ribs.
 THE DEVIL (recollecting) Oh! it's all right, Fanny.
 It's all right!
-(Carefully) Fanny - I - accept - go - and - get the --- others ----FANNY You do accept?
+(Carefully) Fanny - I - accept - go - and - get the - others -FANNY You do accept?
 THE DEVIL Fanny, I accept.
 Go and get the others.
-FANNY You accept -THE DEVIL Fanny, I accept.
-Go and ----FANNY (kissing him) You dear old darling!
-[The Devil puts his arm about her with a sly wink at the raging Agnus.
-FANNY Now you can set the wedding for any date you please - next month if you like -[The Devil takes his arm away.
-FANNY You've made me the happiest girl in the world - (Kisses him again)
+FANNY You accept - THE DEVIL Fanny, I accept.
+Go and - FANNY (kissing him) You dear old darling!
+The Devil puts his arm about her with a sly wink at the raging Agnus.
+FANNY Now you can set the wedding for any date you please - next month if you like - [The Devil takes his arm away.
+FANNY You've made me the happiest girl in the world ---(Kisses him again)

 THE DEVIL (in a hollow tone) Go and get the others.
-FANNY I will.

 I will.
+I will.
 Oh, you dear!
 (Kisses him again and goes out through the upper door in the rear) [The Devil turns a look of reproachful and frigid dignity on Agnus.
-The light dances about in joyful hatred THE DEVIL (to the light) Get out of here, you Teutonic accident!
+The light dances about in joyful hatred.

+Get out of here, you Teutonic accident!
 (To Agnus) Dug a little share for me, did n't you?
 Married next month!

-AGNUS (alarmed) I don't want her to marry you.
-THE DEVIL Then why tell me to "accept, Fanny, go and get the others," eh?
-AGNUS Did n't have to have time to explain everything to vou?
-THE DEVIL What did I accept?
-AGNUS One hundred thousand dollars a year: chief chemist THE DEVIL Who are "the others " she went to get?
-AGNUS John Magnus -THE DEVIL (interrupting) The richest man in the world - is n't he?
+AGNUS (alarmed)

+I don't want her to marry you.

+Then why tell me to "accept, Fanny, go and get the others," eh?

+Did n't have to have time to explain everything to you?

+What did I accept?

+One hundred thousand dollars a year: chief chemist to the John Magnus works -

+Who are "the others" she went to get?

+John Magnus -

+THE DEVIL (interrupting)

+The richest man in the world - is n't he?